 The Apple Watch SE's design is typical Apple Watch.
 It comes only in an aluminum case (the Apple Watch 7 will also available in stainless steel and titanium), but you will be able to choose between silver, gold, and space gray finishes.
 As for the display, the SE has the same screen as the Apple Watch 5 — which is 30% larger than that on the Apple Watch 3 — but it doesn't offer an always-on mode.

-You'll get an always-on display with the Apple Watch 7, meaning you can see a toned-down version of your complication without needing to raise your wrist or tap your screen.
+You get an always-on display with the Apple Watch 7, meaning you can see a toned-down version of your complication without needing to raise your wrist or tap your screen.
 The display is also 70% brighter than the Apple Watch 6's.

 And that's not even the standout new display feature.
 Apple shrunk the screen's bezels making the Apple Watch 7's display around 20% bigger than the Apple Watch SE's.
 With a narrow 1.7mm bezel, the Apple Watch 7 looks larger without making the smartwatch any bulkier.

 In fact, the Apple Watch 7's more curvaceous exterior should have the opposite effect.
 The smartwatch's refined geometrics promise a more seamless transition from the screen to the case than before.
 The new Apple Watch 7 sizes add to the effect.

 Apple Watch 7 vs. Apple Watch SE: Health sensors